-'Next to us you saw a book (not to someone else)
+'It is next to us that you saw a book.' (not to someone else)

 Possessed PPs with Infinitives with PPs with overt Infinitives with nominals pro-drop pro-drop Ground overt Subj obligatory obligatory obligatory optional optional

 Table 5.
 Optionality of POSS